Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 [3] Ernie Eaton & Donald Curry

 [4] Some of the B R B & L cars ended up on the East Broad Top RR.
-I contacted Joel Salomon who’s active in the adjacent Railways to Yesteryear, asking the probable date of those to confirm the seats.
+I contacted Joel Salomon, who’s active in the adjacent Railways to Yesteryear, asking for the probable date to confirm the seats.

-[6] Many of the screw holes remain on the floor as well as enough visible outlines of the oval-shaped pedestals to establish their locations.
+[6] Many of the screw holes remain on the floor.
+Also, enough visible outlines of the oval-shaped pedestals to establish their locations.

-[8] When 396 was being restored by Otto Preminger for The Cardinal, a large supply of mohair upholstery was purchased from the Maine Central RR (remains from their passenger equipment supply).
-So, 38 was re-upholstered and there still remains a significant role that is in store in my attic (after being rescued from the Bunkhouse attic).
-Mae Minnich did a lot of the work including the upholstering of the half-oval seatback trim.
-We were inexperienced at re-upholstering seats so we used what seemed to be the best available, foam rubber for padding.
-It is too soft so the mohair is somewhat loose.
+[8] When 396 was being restored by Otto Preminger for The Cardinal, a large supply of mohair upholstery was purchased from the Maine Central RR (from their remaining passenger equipment supply).
+So, 38 was reupholstered, and there remains a significant role that is in store in my attic (after being rescued from the Bunkhouse attic).
+A lot of the work by Mae Minnich, including upholstering the half-oval seatback trim.
+We had no experience reupholstering seats.
+So we used what seemed to be the best available, foam rubber for padding.
+It is too soft, so the mohair is somewhat loose.

 ~~~~~~~~~~~~~~~